 The other case involved a 4-point speeding charge.
 Our client was charged with speeding 46/30 on Utopia Parkway in Queens.
 Tragically, he was cut off and to avoid striking the vehicle in front of him he veered to the right and struck and killed a pedestrian.
 After a lengthy trial, the court found the motorist guilty and imposed a 5-month suspension.
 The ALJ explained that she did not revoke our client’s license because the speed was not excessively high and because his actions were precipitated by the other vehicle that cut in front of him.

-While not clients, I have been in court when a motorist convicted of multiple un-licensed convictions (a 0-point ticket) was suspended, and when a motorist with multiple adult seat belt charges was suspended (also a 0-point ticket).
+Similarly, I have been in court when an un-represented motorist convicted of multiple un-licensed convictions (a 0-point ticket) was suspended, and when a motorist with multiple adult seat belt charges was suspended (also a 0-point ticket).

 More bad news.
 A motorist who is suspended under VTL 510(3)(a) is NOT eligible for a restricted use license.
 Further, if the motorist appeals, because it is discretionary, a VTL 510(3)(a) suspension will only be overturned if the motorist can show that the lower court “abused its discretion”.
 This is a heavy burden for the motorist, one that he or she likely in most instances will not be able to meet.